MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Our Method

 \subsubsection{Masked Region Modeling}

-We adopt the Masked Region Modeling task to enhance the understanding of the image encoder on images.
-For input images, \ours samples $S$ image regions with a probability of 15\% and masks the sampled regions.
+We adopt the Masked Region Modeling task to improve the performance of the image encoder For input images, \ours samples $S$ image regions with a probability of 15\% and masks the sampled regions.
 Then, we train the model to predict the class of the masked regions.
 For the $s$-th masked region, we use $\mathbf{g}_{s}$ and $\mathbf{r}_{s}$ to denote the visual feature output by the image encoder and the class distribution detected by Faster R-CNN (i.e., $\mathbf{r}$ in Eq.~\ref{eq:region}), respectively. \ours minimizes the KL divergence of the predicted class distribution and $\mathbf{r}_{s}$:

 where $\text{MLP}(\cdot)$ is a two-layer perception for classification.